1.800.557.2841

 What language do Croatian people speak?

-Croatian is a Slavic language and although it is the official language of the country, Serbian, Slovenian, Hungarian and Italian are also spoken throughout.
-You will find English is commonly spoken as a second language, making it easier to communicate with locals especially in tourist spots.
-Learning a few polite words in Croatian such as bok (hello) and hvala (thank you) will be perceived as a kind gesture.
+The official language of Croatia is Croatian.
+Croatian is a Slavic language and although it is the official language, Serbian, Slovenian, Hungarian, and Italian are also spoken throughout the country.
+You will find English is commonly spoken as a second language, making it easier to communicate with locals, especially in tourist spots.
+Ask your travel agency for a few polite phrases in Croatian you can use, such as bok (hello) and hvala (thank you).
+It will be perceived as a kind gesture.

 Travel Stories